huiyonghkw/gitlab-ci-docker/README.md

 $ sudo docker-compose build && docker-compose up -d
 ```

-As default, you can visit http://ipaddress:8080 when the gitlab image built complete. make sure the host port 80 is open.
+As default, you can visit http://ipaddress:8080 when the gitlab image built complete.
+502. If the server response.
+Please try to refresh the browser for many times。

 ### Gitlab backup & restore